The Power in the Psychology of Body Armor

 - Don’t let the body armor convince you to run into situations you shouldn’t be in.
 This isn’t paintball, so ill-advisedly running from one position to the next when being shot at full-auto isn’t the way to go.

-- Your opponent spraying the field with bullets isn’t necessarily aiming for you chest.
+- Your opponent spraying the field with bullets isn’t necessarily aiming for your chest.
 Your arms and legs aren’t covered in armor, so protect them with tactics instead of armor.
 Just because your arm isn’t considered a vital organ doesn’t mean that you can’t bleed out if that’s where you’re hit.

-- We all know that being shot in body armor doesn’t send you flying 20 feet through the air, and that most people aren’t even knocked out by the impact.
+- We all know that being shot in body armor doesn’t send you flying 20 feet through the air and that most people aren’t even knocked out by the impact.
 You’ll probably stay in the fight.
 But you will be startled and distracted, so it’s best not to let overconfidence put you into a bad situation in the first place

 Know the limitations of your armor and your self.
 Remember, tactical body armor is designed to be your last line of defense.
 Make sure your brain is the first.